 A member of the Canadian Music Festival Adjudicators' Association and an executive council member-at-large, Amy has adjudicated music festivals throughout Eastern Canada (Charlottetown, Prince Edward Island; Canadian Music Showcase in Ottawa, ON; Cornwall, ON; London, ON).
 Amy adjudicated in both Kingston, ON and Stirling, ON in 2015; Brockville, ON and Hearst, ON in 2016; Renfrew, ON and Manitou, MB in 2017; Cornwall, ON for a second time and Haliburton, ON in 2018; Renfrew, ON for a second time and Haliburton, ON again in 2019).

-As a writer, Amy has music-related articles published in the American Music Teacher Magazine ("Ten Tips for Healthy Relationships with Students" February/March 2019, and a book review in April 2019), the Canadian Music Teacher Magazine ("Thick Skin, Warm Heart" Fall 2019) and the Piano Magazine (formerly Clavier Companion, "Don't Make Me Use My Teacher Voice" Spring 2020).
+As a writer, Amy's music-related articles have been published in the American Music Teacher Magazine ("Ten Tips for Healthy Relationships with Students" February/March 2019, and a book review in April 2019), the Canadian Music Teacher Magazine ("Thick Skin, Warm Heart" Fall 2019) and the Piano Magazine (formerly Clavier Companion, "Don't Make Me Use My Teacher Voice" Spring 2020).
 Other writing has been published by the Humber Literary Review and Signature Editions.

 As a speaker, Amy presented "Ten Tips for Healthy Relationships with Students," in Winnipeg, MB, July 2019, during A Century of Sound Connections, the CFMTA/FCAPM National Conference, and co-presented with Dr. Janet Lopinski, "Well-Rounded Musicianship: The Pathway to a Lifetime of Music Making," in Ottawa, September 2018.